 So I really did consider packing up my laptop for this trip, even though it was literally only an overnight stay.
 But something told me, “No. Enjoy this time.
 The work will be there when you get back.”
 And I went on the trip and had a great time without worrying one bit about writing.
 I was able to fully enjoy my experience because I wasn’t distracted by other things.
 I was truly in the moment.

 Today, we live in a world surrounded by technology, and we completely immerse ourselves in it all.
 We stay bingewatching shows (I just started TV Land’s Younger with Sutton Foster and Hilary Duff).
 We’re always typing on computers, laptops, tablets or phones.
 We shove our headphones in to listen to music and block out our surroundings as we walk or work.
 Let’s be real.
 If we don’t have our phones, it’s almost a full blown crisis.
-On the rare moments I leave mine behind on home, I forget and still reach out for it several times.
+On the rare moments I leave mine behind at home, I forget and still reach out for it several times.
 Then, for special moments, we all feel the need to record and take pictures of EVERYTHING at every moment.

 I wonder, though, how many good moments we miss or don’t fully experience because we’re caught up in all of these things?
 Don’t get me wrong.
 It’s nice to be able to look back on certain memories that we shot on our phones, but how much better would it be if we didn’t have to record every little thing?
 If we could just enjoy that moment right then without worrying about if the lighting is right or if someone’s head got caught in the shot?